codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a troublesome Canadian high schooler?
-A poutine.
+Why did the melons plan a big wedding?
+Because they cantaloupe!

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+How long is an IPv6 address?
- 1. ALU
+ 1. 128 bits
- 2. RAM
+ 2. 128 bytes
- 3. CPU
+ 3. 64 bits
- 4. Register
+ 4. 32 bits

 <details>
   <summary>Answer</summary>
-  ALU
+  128 bits
 </details>